mmitrik/personal-site/src/app/apps/idea-spinner/readme.md

 - [ ] Refactor the test button into a footer control that could be used across applications for testing purposes.
 Perhaps just a "debug mode" setting.
 - [ ] Add a copy button to the ideas controls.
 Allow text to be copied as markdown.
 - [ ] Allow ideas to be persisted to the site, i.e. like a Content Management System, adding ideas to the ideas folder.
+- [ ] Use the GitHub APIs to create a new Issue from a generated idea.
+- [ ] Add a restriction on the number of ideas that can be generated per session.
+Don't want to get into a situation where an attack on the site would lead to a huge Azure bill.